Investigating Prompting Techniques for Zero- and Few-Shot Visual Question Answering: Prompting VLMs for VQA

-This technique involves providing image captions as an additional input to VLMs.
+\textbf{Prompting technique 2: Feed caption as additional input} This technique involves providing image captions as additional input to VLMs.
 The goal is to assess whether this supplementary textual information can enhance the models' comprehension of the visual content and improve their VQA performance.
 We refer to this setting as Caption VQA.

-\textbf{Image Captioning Templates} We utilize two primary captioning templates: `a-photo-of' and `q-guided-cap'.
-The former initiates captions with a description of the image, while the latter, inspired by PromptCAP~\cite{hu2022promptcap}, generates captions directed by the associated question.

-\textbf{Caption Generation Strategies} Our approach utilizes three distinct models for caption generation: \begin{enumerate} \item \textbf{LLM-Guided Dense Caption with BLIP2:} BLIP2~\cite{li2023blip} is used to sample multiple captions, which are then refined by an LLM for more concise and comprehensive visual descriptions.
-Example: ``A man is walking down the street in paris, france with a large suitcase in one arm.
-His other arm is elevated." \item \textbf{Grounded Caption with Kosmos-2:} Kosmos-2~\cite{peng2023kosmos} focuses on generating captions that provide precise entity localization within the image.
-Example: ``A photo of a street performer, a man is balancing a suitcase on his feet, in front of the Hotel de Ville in Paris (a street performer, a man, a suitcase, his feet, the Hotel de Ville in Paris).."

-\item \textbf{Question-Guided Caption with PromptCap}: Employing PromptCap~\cite{hu2022promptcap}, this strategy guides caption generation based on the posed question to ensure relevance to the query’s subject matter.
-Example: ``A photo of a man walking down a street with a suitcase.'' \end{enumerate} Further details on caption generation are provided in Appendix \ref{app:cap_gen_methods}.
+In our study, we utilize two main captioning templates: `a-photo-of' for initiating captions with a straightforward image description, and `q-guided-cap,' inspired by PromptCAP~\cite{hu2022promptcap}, for generating captions directed by the associated question.
+Our caption generation employs three distinct models to cover a variety of strategies.
+The first model, BLIP2~\cite{li2023blip}, is used for LLM-guided dense captioning, sampling multiple captions refined by an LLM for more concise and comprehensive visual descriptions.
+The second, Kosmos-2~\cite{peng2023kosmos}, focuses on grounded captioning, generating captions that provide precise entity localization within the image.
+The third strategy employs PromptCap~\cite{hu2022promptcap} for question-guided captioning, ensuring the generated captions are relevant to the query’s subject matter.
+Further details on caption generation are provided in Appendix \ref{app:cap_gen_methods}.